 Laurie DePinho | Lead Teacher

+At Apple Orchard since 1989, I was part of the original team that designed a program for our youngest students in the Chicken Coop (2.9-3.5 years).
 I am Director II Certified as well as Lead Teacher Certified for 0-8 years of age.
-At Apple Orchard since 1989, I was part of the original team that designed a program for our youngest students in Pre-Class I (2.9-3.5 years).
+My background includes economically diverse experiences.
+As a teacher I embrace awareness of differences.
+In our classroom we celebrate differences through books, projects, and everyday communication.
 I am a natural nurturer of children and their parents as they embark on this earliest stage of learning in a school setting.
 I work especially well with this age group because I am intuitive to their needs and believe my extensive experience has provided me with unparalleled expertise in these early developmental years.
 I love mud, worms and every sensory experience that the farm offers.
 When not at Apple Orchard, I enjoy time with my family in New Hampshire.

 Class I Teachers (3-year-olds)